Enable RPM Fusion Repository on Rocky Linux 9 | Easy Steps

 You can add both repos and use them simultaneously on your personal system.
 There won’t be any conflicts between the packages in the free and nonfree repos.
 If you’re interested in running only free packages, just add the free repo and install the nonfree repo later.

-How To Enable RPM Fusion Repository on Rocky Linux 9
+Steps To Enable RPM Fusion Repository on Rocky Linux 9

 To complete this guide, you must log in to your server as a non-root user with sudo privileges.
 To do this, you can follow our guide on Initial Server Setup with Rocky Linux 9.

-Install Epel Repository on Rocky Linux 9
+1. Install EPEL Repository on Rocky Linux 9

 First, you need to update your local package index with the following command: